LLNL/hiop/README_developers.md

 {
 }

-//less prefered: multiple arguments per line when using more than one line for the declaration void ClassName::some_method(double beta, hiopMatrix& W,
-                            double alpha, const hiopMatrix& X) const {
-}

-//prefered when return type + class name + method name + first argument would overrun the 125 characters line limit. long_return_type SomeVeryLongClassNameIMeanLong::
+// Yes: when return type + class name + method name + first argument would overrun the 125 characters line limit, have method name on the next line long_return_type SomeVeryLongClassNameIMeanLong::
 some_method(double beta,
             hiopMatrix& W,